First Time Stories: Taylor Swift and Her Friends Sat in Her Car to Hear ‘Tim McGraw’

-The Pennsylvania native wasn’t comfortable sharing her singing ambitions with her friends until her parents moved her to Hendersonville, Tenn. ” I moved there when I was in the end of my eighth grade year,” recalls Taylor. ” I remember back in Pennsylvania, it was kind of an oddity that I loved music and I was really trying to pursue it … almost to the point where it set me apart from other kids and I spent a lot of time alone.
-But when I moved to Hendersonville, they didn’t think it was a weird thing at all that I loved music that much.
-Their neighbors were producers and their dad was a songwriter, so it wasn’t such a big deal to them that I was so immersed in music.
-I loved that.”
+I moved [to Nashville] when I was in the end of my eighth grade year.
+I remember, back in Pennsylvania, it was kind of an oddity that I loved music and I was really trying to pursue it … almost to the point where it set me apart from other kids, and I spent a lot of time alone.
+But when I moved to Hendersonville, [Tenn.], they didn’t think it was a weird thing at all that I loved music that much.
+Their neighbors were producers, and their dad was a songwriter, so it wasn’t such a big deal to them that I was so immersed in music.
+I loved that.

 This story was originally written by Pat Gallagher, and revised by Angela Stefano.